3gpp-chatbox/backend/processed_data/registration_analysis.md

   "description": "Mobile device attempting to access the 5G network" }

+{
+  "name": "AMF",
+  "type": "Access and Mobility Management Function", "description": "Manages access control and mobility for the UE" }

 ## States

 {
+  "name": "5GMM-NULL",
+  "type": "INITIAL",
+  "description": "UE is not registered in the 5G network" }

+{
+  "name": "5GMM-REGISTERING",
+  "type": "INTERMEDIATE",
+  "description": "UE is in the process of registering to the 5G network" }

+{
+  "name": "5GMM-REGISTERED",
+  "type": "FINAL",
+  "description": "UE is successfully registered in the 5G network" }

+{
   "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
-  "type": "INTERMEDIATE",
+  "type": "FINAL",
   "description": "UE is deregistered and has limited service" }

 {
   "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "type": "FINAL",
+  "description": "UE is deregistered and searching for a PLMN" }

+{
+  "name": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "type": "FINAL",
+  "description": "UE is deregistered and attempting registration" }

+## Events

+{
+  "name": "Registration Request",
+  "description": "UE requests initial registration to the network" }

+{
+  "name": "Registration Accept",
+  "description": "Network accepts the registration request" }

+{
+  "name": "Registration Complete",
+  "description": "UE confirms successful registration" }

+{
+  "name": "Registration Reject",
+  "description": "Network rejects the registration request" }

+## Transitions

+{
+  "step": 1,
+  "message": "Registration Request",
+  "from_element": "UE",
+  "to_element": "AMF",
+  "from_state": "5GMM-NULL",
+  "to_state": "5GMM-REGISTERING",
+  "trigger": "UE attempts to access the network", "condition": "UE is in coverage area",
+  "timing": "Initial step of registration"
+}

+{
+  "step": 2,
+  "message": "Registration Reject",
+  "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "trigger": "Network rejects the registration request due to congestion", "condition": "General NAS level mobility management congestion control", "timing": "After UE sends Registration Request"
+}

+{
+  "step": 3,
+  "message": "Registration Reject",
+  "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "trigger": "Network rejects the registration request due to roaming not allowed", "condition": "N1 mode not allowed",
+  "timing": "After UE sends Registration Request"
+}

+{
+  "step": 4,
+  "message": "Registration Reject",
+  "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "trigger": "Network rejects the registration request due to serving network not authorized", "condition": "Serving network not authorized", "timing": "After UE sends Registration Request"
+}

+## Network Element Relationships

+{
+  "element1": "UE",
+  "element2": "AMF",
+  "relationship": "UE sends registration requests to the AMF, and the AMF responds with accept or reject messages."
+}

+## Triggers

+{
+  "state": "5GMM-REGISTERING",
+  "trigger": "UE sends Registration Request"
+}

+{
+  "state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "trigger": "AMF sends Registration Reject due to congestion" }

+{
+  "state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "trigger": "AMF sends Registration Reject due to roaming not allowed" }

+{
+  "state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "trigger": "AMF sends Registration Reject due to serving network not authorized" }

+## Conditions

+{
+  "state": "5GMM-REGISTERING",
+  "condition": "UE is in coverage area"
+}

+{
+  "state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "condition": "General NAS level mobility management congestion control" }

+{
+  "state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "condition": "N1 mode not allowed"
+}

+{
+  "state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "condition": "Serving network not authorized"
+}

+## Timing

+{
+  "state": "5GMM-REGISTERING",
+  "timing": "Initial step of registration"
+}

+{
+  "state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "timing": "After UE sends Registration Request"
+}

+{
+  "state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "timing": "After UE sends Registration Request"
+}

+{
+  "state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "timing": "After UE sends Registration Request"
+}

+# Extracted Data from processed_data\semantic_chunks.md (Chunk 42)

+## Network Elements

+{
+  "name": "UE",
+  "type": "Network Element",
+  "description": "User Equipment - mobile device attempting to access the network" }

+{
+  "name": "AMF",
+  "type": "Network Element",
+  "description": "Access and Mobility Management Function - responsible for registration, authentication, and mobility management"
+}

+{
+  "name": "SMF",
+  "type": "Network Element",
+  "description": "Session Management Function - responsible for PDU session establishment, modification and release" }

+{
+  "name": "UPF",
+  "type": "Network Element",
+  "description": "User Plane Function - responsible for user plane traffic forwarding" }

+{
+  "name": "PCF",
+  "type": "Network Element",
+  "description": "Policy Control Function - provides policy rules for session management" }

+{
+  "name": "NRF",
+  "type": "Network Element",
+  "description": "Network Repository Function - service discovery" }

+## States

+{
+  "name": "5GMM-NULL",
+  "type": "INITIAL",
+  "description": "Initial state of the UE before registration" }

+{
+  "name": "5GMM-REGISTERING",
   "type": "INTERMEDIATE",
-  "description": "UE is deregistered and needs to perform PLMN selection" }
+  "description": "State of the UE while the registration procedure is in progress" }

 {
+  "name": "5GMM-REGISTERED",
+  "type": "FINAL",
+  "description": "State of the UE after successful registration" }

+{
+  "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "type": "FINAL",
+  "description": "State of the UE after deregistration with limited service" }

+{
+  "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "type": "FINAL",
+  "description": "State of the UE after deregistration and PLMN search is required" }

+{
+  "name": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "type": "FINAL",
+  "description": "State of the UE after deregistration and attempting registration" }

+{
+  "name": "5GMM-DEREGISTERED.NO-CELL-AVAILABLE",
+  "type": "FINAL",
+  "description": "State of the UE after deregistration and no cell is available" }

+## Events

+{
+  "name": "Registration Request",
+  "description": "UE requests registration to the network" }

+{
+  "name": "Registration Reject",
+  "description": "Network rejects the registration request" }

+{
+  "name": "Authentication Request",
+  "description": "Network requests authentication from the UE" }

+{
+  "name": "DEREGISTRATION REQUEST",
+  "description": "Network requests deregistration from the UE" }

+{
+  "name": "SERVICE REQUEST",
+  "description": "UE requests a service from the network" }

+{
+  "name": "SERVICE REJECT",
+  "description": "Network rejects the service request" }

+## Transitions

+{
+  "step": 1,
+  "message": "Registration Request",
+  "from_element": "UE",
+  "to_element": "AMF",
+  "from_state": "5GMM-NULL",
+  "to_state": "5GMM-REGISTERING",
+  "trigger": "UE powers on and attempts to register to the network", "condition": "UE is within coverage area",
+  "timing": "Initial registration attempt"
+}

+## Network Element Relationships

+{
+  "element1": "UE",
+  "element2": "AMF",
+  "relationship": "UE sends registration requests to the AMF, and AMF authenticates the UE" }

+## Triggers

+{
+  "state": "5GMM-REGISTERING",
+  "trigger": "UE sends Registration Request"
+}

+{
+  "state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "trigger": "Registration Reject received with specific cause codes (e.g., #12, #13, #15) and conditions" }

+{
+  "state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "trigger": "Registration Reject received with specific cause codes (e.g., #36, #78) and conditions" }

+{
+  "state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "trigger": "Registration Reject received with cause code #22 or #79 and conditions" }

+{
+  "state": "5GMM-DEREGISTERED.NO-CELL-AVAILABLE",
+  "trigger": "Registration Reject received with cause code #31 and conditions" }

+## Conditions

+{
+  "state": "5GMM-REGISTERING",
+  "condition": "UE is within coverage and attempts to register" }

+{
+  "state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "condition": "Registration Reject received with specific cause codes and TAI is stored in forbidden list" }

+{
+  "state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "condition": "Registration Reject received with specific cause codes and PLMN selection is required" }

+{
+  "state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "condition": "Registration Reject received with cause code #22 or #79" }

+{
+  "state": "5GMM-DEREGISTERED.NO-CELL-AVAILABLE",
+  "condition": "Registration Reject received with cause code #31" }

+## Timing

+{
+  "state": "5GMM-REGISTERING",
+  "timing": "Occurs at the beginning of the registration procedure" }

+{
+  "state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "timing": "Occurs after a Registration Reject message is received" }

+{
+  "state": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "timing": "Occurs after a Registration Reject message is received" }

+{
+  "state": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "timing": "Occurs after a Registration Reject message is received" }

+{
+  "state": "5GMM-DEREGISTERED.NO-CELL-AVAILABLE",
+  "timing": "Occurs after a Registration Reject message is received" }

+# Extracted Data from processed_data\semantic_chunks.md (Chunk 44)

+## Network Elements

+{
+  "name": "UE",
+  "type": "User Equipment",
+  "description": "Mobile device attempting to access the 5G network."
+}

+## States

+{
+  "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "type": "INTERMEDIATE",
+  "description": "UE is deregistered and has limited service."
+}

+{
+  "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "type": "INTERMEDIATE",
+  "description": "UE is deregistered and needs to perform PLMN selection."
+}

+{
   "name": "EMM-DEREGISTERED",
   "type": "INTERMEDIATE",
-  "description": "UE is deregistered from EPS"
+  "description": "UE is EMM deregistered."
 }

 {
   "name": "5GMM-DEREGISTERED",
   "type": "INTERMEDIATE",
-  "description": "UE is deregistered from 5GMM"
+  "description": "UE is 5GMM deregistered."
 }

+## Events

+{
+  "name": "REGISTRATION REJECT",
+  "description": "Network rejects the registration request from the UE."
+}

+{
+  "name": "DEREGISTRATION REQUEST",
+  "description": "Network requests the UE to deregister."
+}

 ## Transitions

 {
   "step": 1,
-  "message": "Registration Reject with cause #76 from CAG cell", "from_element": "Network",
+  "message": "REGISTRATION REJECT with 5GMM cause #76 from CAG cell", "from_element": "Network",
   "to_element": "UE",
   "from_state": "ANY",
   "to_state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
-  "trigger": "Reception of Registration Reject with cause #76 from a CAG cell", "condition": "Entry in CAG information list for current PLMN does not include an indication that the UE is only allowed to access 5GS via CAG cells OR entry includes the indication and one or more CAG-IDs are authorized based on the updated allowed CAG list", "timing": "After UE attempts registration"
+  "trigger": "Reception of REGISTRATION REJECT with cause #76 from a CAG cell.", "condition": "Entry in the CAG information list for the current PLMN does not include an indication that the UE is only allowed to access 5GS via CAG cells, or if the entry includes such an indication and one or more CAG-ID(s) are authorized based on the updated allowed CAG list.", "timing": "After UE sends Registration Request and receives a reject."
 }

 {
   "step": 2,
-  "message": "Registration Reject with cause #76 from CAG cell", "from_element": "Network",
+  "message": "REGISTRATION REJECT with 5GMM cause #76 from CAG cell", "from_element": "Network",
   "to_element": "UE",
   "from_state": "ANY",
   "to_state": "5GMM-DEREGISTERED.PLMN-SEARCH",
-  "trigger": "Reception of Registration Reject with cause #76 from a CAG cell", "condition": "Entry in CAG information list for current PLMN includes an indication that the UE is only allowed to access 5GS via CAG cells and no CAG-ID is authorized based on the updated allowed CAG list", "timing": "After UE attempts registration"
+  "trigger": "Reception of REGISTRATION REJECT with cause #76 from a CAG cell.", "condition": "Entry in the CAG information list for the current PLMN includes an indication that the UE is only allowed to access 5GS via CAG cells and no CAG-ID is authorized based on the updated allowed CAG list.", "timing": "After UE sends Registration Request and receives a reject."
 }

 {
   "step": 3,
-  "message": "Registration Reject with cause #76 from CAG cell", "from_element": "Network",
+  "message": "REGISTRATION REJECT with 5GMM cause #76 from CAG cell", "from_element": "Network",
   "to_element": "UE",
   "from_state": "ANY",
   "to_state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
-  "trigger": "Reception of Registration Reject with cause #76 from a CAG cell", "condition": "CAG information list does not include an entry for the current PLMN", "timing": "After UE attempts registration"
+  "trigger": "Reception of REGISTRATION REJECT with cause #76 from a CAG cell.", "condition": "CAG information list does not include an entry for the current PLMN.", "timing": "After UE sends Registration Request and receives a reject."
 }

 {
   "step": 4,
-  "message": "Registration Reject with cause #76 from non-CAG cell", "from_element": "Network",
+  "message": "REGISTRATION REJECT with 5GMM cause #76 from non-CAG cell", "from_element": "Network",
   "to_element": "UE",
   "from_state": "ANY",
   "to_state": "5GMM-DEREGISTERED.LIMITED-SERVICE",
-  "trigger": "Reception of Registration Reject with cause #76 from a non-CAG cell", "condition": "One or more CAG-IDs are authorized based on the allowed CAG list for the current PLMN", "timing": "After UE attempts registration"
+  "trigger": "Reception of REGISTRATION REJECT with cause #76 from a non-CAG cell.", "condition": "One or more CAG-ID(s) are authorized based on the allowed CAG list for the current PLMN.", "timing": "After UE sends Registration Request and receives a reject."
 }

 {
   "step": 5,
-  "message": "Registration Reject with cause #76 from non-CAG cell", "from_element": "Network",
+  "message": "REGISTRATION REJECT with 5GMM cause #76 from non-CAG cell", "from_element": "Network",
   "to_element": "UE",
   "from_state": "ANY",
   "to_state": "5GMM-DEREGISTERED.PLMN-SEARCH",
-  "trigger": "Reception of Registration Reject with cause #76 from a non-CAG cell", "condition": "No CAG-ID is authorized based on the allowed CAG list for the current PLMN", "timing": "After UE attempts registration"
+  "trigger": "Reception of REGISTRATION REJECT with cause #76 from a non-CAG cell.", "condition": "No CAG-ID is authorized based on the allowed CAG list for the current PLMN.", "timing": "After UE sends Registration Request and receives a reject."
 }

 {
   "step": 6,
-  "message": "Registration Reject with cause #77 from wireline access", "from_element": "Network",
+  "message": "REGISTRATION REJECT with 5GMM cause #77 from wireline access network", "from_element": "Network",
   "to_element": "UE",
   "from_state": "ANY",
   "to_state": "5GMM-DEREGISTERED",
-  "trigger": "Reception of Registration Reject with cause #77 from a wireline access network", "condition": "Message received over wireline access network", "timing": "After UE attempts registration"
+  "trigger": "Reception of REGISTRATION REJECT with cause #77 from a wireline access network.", "condition": "Message received over wireline access network.", "timing": "After UE sends Registration Request and receives a reject."
 }

 ## Network Element Relationships